esmerek/terrific-zebra-dadb5/content/pages/index.md

             type: action
       - title: Agile project and work methods
         content: >
-          We establish the necessary prerequisites to holistically implement agile work methods in a continuous learning process to strengthen them in the long term.
-Whether project methodology according to Scrum or Kanban, or self-organized teams.
+          Agile ways of working mean a learning process.
+We establish agile practices step by step.
+The goal: to strengthen your work culture and project methodology in the long term.
+Whether Scrum, Kanban or self-organized teams - Epic Fusion competently supports your employees.
         actions:
           - label: Establish vision
             url: /services